-The Program will make reasonable attempts to contact Business Applicants to schedule meetings, collect documentation, or obtain other information necessary.
-If the Program has made five (5) consecutive unsuccessful attempts to contact a Business Applicant with no follow up contact from the Business Applicant, the applicant will be sent a Non-Responsive Notice.
-Contact attempts should be made using different methods of communication and at different times of the day/week.
-The Non-Responsive Notification provides contact information for the Program, advises the applicant of the next steps in the application process and notifies the Business Applicant that they must contact the Program within fourteen (14) calendar days of the date of the letter.
-If the Business Applicant fails to contact the Program within the fourteen (14) calendar days allowed, the application will be closed.
+The SBF Program will make reasonable attempts to contact all Business Applicants to schedule meetings, collect documentation, or obtain other necessary information.
+If the Program has made five (5) consecutive unsuccessful attempts to contact a Business Applicant, with no follow up contact from the Business Applicant, the applicant will be sent a Non-Responsive Notice.
+Contact attempts should be made using different methods of communication at different times of the day/week.
+The Non-Responsive Notification provide contact information for the SBF Program, advises the applicant of the next steps in the application process and notifies the applicant that they must contact the SBF Program within fourteen (14) calendar days of the date of the letter.
+If the Business Applicant fails to contact the SBF Program within the allotted fourteen (14) calendar days allowed, the application will be closed.

-Likewise, the Program will make reasonable attempts to collect missing documentation and/or information.
-When it is determined that a Business Applicant must submit additional documentation or information, they will be sent a written request to provide missing information.
-Applicants will be allowed up to thirty (30) calendar days from the date of the written notification to provide missing information or documentation to fulfill the request.
-Failure to fulfill a program request for information within the thirty (30) calendar day period may result in closure of the application due to the non-responsiveness of the Business Applicant.
+Likewise, the SBF Program will make reasonable attempts to collect all required documentation and/or information to complete the application intake and evaluation process.
+The SBF Program will send a written notification to the Business Applicant, detailing the required documents and information needed to complete the application intake and evaluation process.
+The written notification will explain to applicants that the requested information or documentation must be sent or presented to the SBF Program within thirty (30) calendar days from the date of the written notification.
+Please note that, failure to fulfill a program request for information within the thirty (30) calendar day period may result in closure of the application due to the non-responsiveness of the Business Applicant.